-On the map provided you'll find the locations of all the national parks in Arizona.
-You'll notice that there are no national parks in Maricopa County, where Phoenix is located, and where most Arizonans live.
+On the map, you'll find the locations of Arizona's national parks, monuments, and recreation areas.
+You'll notice that there are no federal parks in Maricopa County, where Phoenix is located and where most Arizonans live.

 National Parks Within Two Hours of Phoenix

 - Tonto National Monument (visitor center, cliff dwellings)

 - Montezuma Castle National Monument (museum, trails, cliff dwellings)

 - Casa Grande Ruins National Monument (museum, outdoor ruins trail)

 - Organ Pipe Cactus National Monument (scenic drive, hiking, camping )

 - Saguaro National Park (hiking, biking, scenic drive)

 What to Know About Visiting a National Park in Arizona